TristanB0/TristanB0/README.md

 ## Hi there 👋

+I have moved most of my projects to Codeberg, go take a look: https://codeberg.org/TristanB0

 <!--
 **TristanB0/TristanB0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.